intuition-dev/INTUITION/src/README.md

 ### MetaBake&trade; is the extensible open source low-code productivity tool for programmers.

 MetaBake&trade; mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
 MetaBake&trade; open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
-It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, exetensivle  baseCMS, components and more.
+It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible  baseCMS, components and more.
  MetaBake&trade; is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.